dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### How can I call a method when a vuex getter or state updates?

-Using a watcher, you can watch the `$store` or use the `mapGetter` helper to watch a getter mapped to te component.
+Using a watcher, you can watch the `$store` or use the `mapGetter` helper to watch a getter mapped to the component.

 ### Is it a bad practice to make methods, lifecycle hooks or watchers async?